bitsnnfl2021/bitsnnfl2021.github.io/_drafts/partial-convolution-based-padding.md

 2\.
 Implement the proper dataloader with any 2 data augmentation techniques.

 3\.
-Show reconstructed images and calculate the corresponding PSNR metric.
+Show reconstructed images and calculate the corresponding PSNR metric for a single filter configuration.
+Check Table 1

 **Dataset** Use any publicly available dataset with high quality images.
 You may use [ImageNet](http://www.image-net.org/)